The Florida Marchman Act and Addiction Treatment

 Some family members will love the substance abuser right into a grave.
 Family members worry that the addict will be upset with them for taking action to save the addict’s lives.
 In some instances family members think that the addict can be reasoned with to go to treatment.
 These concerned friends and family need to know that the executive decision making part of the brain of the addict is not working and that the family member/friend needs to act in the best interest of the substance abuser by having them court ordered to treatment.

 They also need to know that once the addict in in treatment for a period of time, in many cases, they are relieved and grateful that the loved ones had the courage to act on their behalf.

-Lifeskills South Florida is one of the most distinguished addiction treatment centers in the South Florida area with our accreditation to effectively treat both addiction and common co-occurring psychiatric disorders.
+Lifeskills South Florida is one of the most distinguished drug rehabs in the Fort Lauderdale area with our accreditation to effectively treat both addiction and common mental health disorders.
 We currently offer treatment services in both residential and outpatient settings and offer a clinical track for addiction.
 To learn more about the enrollment process, please call our admissions office at 844-749-1560 or fill out our contact form.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.